 Collecting Genetic Samples to Identify Right Whales

 Boat-based teams from the Georgia Department of Natural Resources and the Florida Fish and Wildlife Conservation Commission collect biopsy samples from right whale calves and other right whales that haven’t been previously sampled.
 You can think of these biopsies as similar to blood samples you provide to personal genetic DNA testing companies to learn about who you are and your family relationships.
 Identifying as many individual right whales each year as possible is crucial for monitoring the population; data on individual whales are used in models that estimate the total number of right whales.

 How You Can Help: Go Slow and Stay Alert for Right Whales

 Calving season is an especially vulnerable period for these whales.
-Mom and calf pairs spend the majority of their time at, or near the water's surface.
-Additionally, right whales can be surprisingly difficult to spot, especially in poor weather or low light conditions, in part because they are dark in color and lack a dorsal fin.
+Despite their enormous size, North Atlantic right whales can be very difficult to spot from a boat due to their dark color and lack of a dorsal fin.
+This is especially true in poor weather and sea state or low light conditions.
+Mother-calf pairs are at heightened risk for vessel strikes because these individuals spend nearly all their time at or close to the water surface, but are difficult to see.
 Most boaters who reported striking a right whale didn’t see the whale prior to colliding with it.